Using Dedicated Load Balancers (Entry Level)

 You have a web application, which often needs to handle heavy traffic and is deployed on two ECSs for load balancing.

-You can create a load balancer to distribute traffic across multiple backend servers based on the forwarding policy you have configured, which eliminates SPOFs and makes your application more available.
+You can create a dedicated load balancer to distribute traffic across multiple backend servers based on the forwarding policy you have configured, which eliminates SPOFs and makes your application more available.

 Prerequisites